Meet Our Leadership Team.

 Tracy serves on the Business Advisory Council for SUNY New Paltz where she provides real world advice to the School of Business.
 She is a member of both the New York State Society of CPAs (where she is a past-President of the Mid-Hudson Chapter and currently serves on the Executive Board) and the American Institute of Certified Public Accountants.
 Tracy also serves as a professional advisor to the Community Foundation of Orange and Sullivan and is a current board member of the Hudson Valley Collaborative Divorce and Dispute Resolution Association.
 She holds a B.A. from Hofstra University School of Business.

 A family doctor with over 20 years experience and many interests, Maggie received her B.A. in Russian Studies from Brown University before graduating Summa Cum Laude from SUNY Downstate Medical School.
 She completed her family practice residency at Swedish Hospital in Seattle, WA.
 Before settling in the Hudson Valley, Dr. Carpenter lived and worked in Lawrence Kansas, Wairoa New Zealand and Brooklyn New York.
-Currently a medical director of Hudson Valley Hospice, she also teaches young doctors at the Mid-Hudson Family Practice Residency Program in Kingston and runs her own home-based practice, Nightingale Medical.
+She served as a medical director at Hudson Valley Hospice for four years, and taught young doctors at the Mid-Hudson Family Practice Residency Program in Kingston for 10 years.
+Currently she runs a palliative care service at Health Alliance of Hudson Valley and runs her own home-based practice, Nightingale Medical.

-Dr. Carpenter’s passion for global health lead her start Go Doc Go in 2013, a not-for-profit group focused on preventing cervical cancer around the world.
+Dr. Carpenter’s passion for global health led her to start Go Doc Go in 2013, a not-for-profit group focused on preventing cervical cancer around the world.
 Together with other volunteer doctors, Go Doc Go has established programs in Senegal, Ethiopia, Haiti and The Gambia.
-Dr. Carpenter has cared for multiple residents of Woodland Pond and is excited to share that her mother will be joining Woodland Pond as a resident in 2021.
+Dr. Carpenter has cared for many residents of Woodland Pond.

 After a long and varied career, Dean Lewallen was delighted to join the ranks of semi-retired professionals in the spring of 2019 and embark on the start of his ‘third career’.
 His first commenced post B.A. as a mental health worker and professional fund raiser.
 Post-graduate school marked the start of his second, with a thirty-eight-year run in tax-exempt/public finance as a key member of the portfolio management teams at leading investment, financial guaranty and financial advisory companies.
 For his third act, his focus will be serving on non-profit boards in a volunteer capacity as well as part-time representation of creditors overseeing restructured non-profit organizations and companies.